 What your ip address is: Internet Protocol basics and why you have one

 Behind every website visit is a routing problem: data has to leave one network and arrive at another, reliably enough that humans perceive it as “instant.”
 IP addressing is the labeling system that makes that delivery possible at internet scale.
-In our work, we’ve found that most confusion disappears once teams separate “who assigns the address,” “what the address is used for,” and “why it changes.”
+In our work, we’ve seen most confusion disappear once teams clearly separate who assigns the address, what it’s used for, and why it changes.

 1. IP addresses as unique numeric labels assigned by your Internet Service Provider